lydieb92/SQL_Project_Movies_Trends_Analysis/README.md

 - The average runtime of the top 10 grossing films is over 1 hour and 30 minutes.
 - The runtime for these movies ranges from 1 hour and 43 minutes to 3 hours and 12 minutes.

+According to sources, the average running time of movies typically falls between 90 minutes and 120 minutes.
+Films exceeding 120 minutes are generally considered to be longer movies.

+From this perspective, one might assume that longer films are less attractive options.
+However, when we examine the worldwide top-grossing movies from 2018 to 2024, it becomes evident that lengthy runtimes are not necessarily a deterrent for audiences.